 When I first started this parenting gig, it was all about me. *cough*

 I did label my discipline efforts like most parents as “good parenting” or “Christian discipleship.”
-But the truth is, I wanted to be a successful mom.
+But the truth is I wanted to be a successful mom.
 I wanted obedient children so that MY life would be comfortable.
 AND I wanted them to know the importance of obedience so they could be a reflection to others.

 I succeeded at my goal.
 It’s true.
 You can make a kid obey.
 As a classroom teacher, I learned many tricks and ways of manipulating behavior so that kids would obey.
-And it worked – at least for a short time anyway.
+And it worked—at least for a short time anyway.

 As I’ve walked through the years, I have come to realize something huge.
-There are many kids who obey their parents and then once they get out into the world, they walk away from God, their families, and sometimes even worse.
+There are many kids who obey their parents, and then, once they get out into the world, they walk away from God, their families, and sometimes even worse.

 That was the one thing I didn’t want for my kids.
 I want them to learn that obedience is a good thing.
 It’s not something to do simply to avoid a spanking or consequence.
 I want them to understand the importance of obedience as it relates to having a relationship of willing and loving submission to God.
 And to be honest, it’s out of that obedience that my children will choose to obey me and any other authority in their lives.
 Without that, I really have little chance at true obedience.

-As I continue to watch more and more kids rebelling against rules and parental authority, I notice one big missing link: the why behind obedience.
+As I continue to watch more and more kids rebelling against rules and parental authority, I notice one big missing link: the “why” behind obedience.
 I see it in adults, as well.
 Let’s take speeding for example.
 Do we stay under the speed limit out of willful submission?
-Or do we slam on the breaks when we see the cop car over the horizon?
+Or do we slam on the brakes when we see the cop car over the horizon?
 Do we obey the law because it’s right?
 Or just to stay out of trouble?

 I think we have a very warped view of obedience on our hands.
 I suspect that you might be just as guilty as I know I am.
 The truth is—>as a Christian, we obey the law because God said so.
-It’s a willful submission to the authority that God has placed over us.
+It’s willful submission to the authority that God has placed over us.
 And unless the law requires us to go against God’s law, we are to obey.